-For guaranteed high-speed Internet Access, you can not beat T1 access.
-Although a standard T1 is 1.5 Mbps, you can get more by going to bonded T1s or a T3 (a T3 is 28 T1s).
-However, you will pay significantly more for a T1 than for DSL or Cable - prices average $180 to $600 for a full T1 depending on your location and exactly what you want with the T1.
+For guaranteed high-speed Internet Access, T1 access had been the standard for many years.
+Although a standard T1 is 1.5 Mbps, you can obtain higher bandwidth by going to bonded T1s or a T3 (a T3 is 28 T1s).
+However, you will pay significantly more for a T1 than for DSL or Cable - prices average $180 to $600 for a full T1 depending on your location.
 Out in the country, you can see up to $750 or so while in some "sweet spots" you can beat these prices.
-Organizations whose business would grind to a standstill without Internet Access, spend the extra monies for the reliability and consistency of T1 service.
+Organizations whose business would grind to a standstill without Internet Access, often spend the extra monies for the reliability and consistency of T1 service.
 Although T1 service is provided over twisted pair wires as is DSL, it is a more reliable technology.
 With dedicated T1 service you get close to the published bandwidth when it is provided by a tier 1 carrier.
 There is some overhead but there is no sharing on a dedicated T1.

 Of course, T1 service is a very good platform for VoIP phone service.

-Ethernet, Ethernet over Copper (EoC), Ethernet over DS1, and Ethernet over DS3 are more desirable services than cable, T1 or DS3 services since they provide similar reliability as T1 service and the cost per megabyte of bandwidth is usually much less than for T1 or DS3 service.
-Ethernet services are not as widely available as T1 service; however, carriers are building facilities to make it available in more and more locations.
+Ethernet, Ethernet over Copper (EoC), Ethernet over DS1 (EoDS1), and Ethernet over DS3 are more desirable services than cable, T1 or DS3 services since they provide similar reliability as T1 service and the cost per megabit of bandwidth is usually much less than for T1 or DS3 service.
+These Ethernet services are not as widely available as T1 service; however, carriers are building facilities to make them available in more and more locations.

 Satellite Internet Service

 Because of the latency and limited throughput allowed on satellite internet service, it is generally only used at remote locations where there are not sufficient other choices.
-If you are in this situation and would like more info,
+Traditionally, Satellite Internet Service has been used as a diverse backup to terrestrial circuits.
+If you would like more info,

 More Info on Business Internet Access Service

 To see a chart comparison, see Internet Access Comparison Chart.
-If you would like more info on dedicated services, read the featured articles on the various state pages that are linked at the bottom of the following:
+If you would like more info on dedicated services, read the featured articles on the various pages on the following sites: